 - Students may use the Center's computers for academic purposes: to browse the Internet, check email, and write essays.
 In addition, if students purchase a print card, they may use the Center's printer.

-Once enrolled in a Writing Conference course, students may meet with English instructors at any time instructors are on duty.
+Once enrolled in a Writing Conference course, students may meet with English instructors at any time during the Center’s open hours.
 Writing instructors do not meet with students who are not enrolled in a Writing Conference course.